 - Many campus faculty and staff members are willing to visit with students and answer questions regarding careers.

 Students are encouraged to select a major by the end of their first year and to contact their advisor or Bison Connection for assistance in transferring to one of the seven other colleges at NDSU.
 We believe that the flexibility provided through the university studies program and the excellent advising system combine to provide a very good beginning for students who want time to explore before deciding on a career and major.
 Our attention is on the individual student.
 Our goal is to see that each student receives the best possible degree.

 The First Year Curriculum

 Suggested First Semester Courses

-After consultation with an academic adviser, students are encouraged to choose approximately 15 credits from the following selection of courses:
+After consultation with an academic advisor, students are encouraged to choose a minimum of 15 credits from the following selection of courses:

 |First Year Experience ||Credits|